 Recovering compensation from Uber accidents can be challenging for injured victims.
 The claims process can be more complicated than many realize, especially because Uber accident victims often deal with multiple insurers.
 There may be disagreements about who is at fault, the extent of the victim’s injuries, and which insurance policy is primary or secondary.

 If you or your loved one have been seriously injured in an Uber accident in Dallas, getting help from a skilled attorney is the best way to tackle these complications.
 You may have questions about who is financially responsible or liable for your injuries and how you should obtain compensation.
-The skilled car accident attorneys at Rochelle McCullough are prepared to advocate for you and your rights.
+The skilled car accident lawyers at Rochelle McCullough are prepared to advocate for you and your rights.
 Contact Rochelle McCullough today to schedule a complimentary, no-obligation consultation.

 How Are Uber Accidents Different From Other Auto Collisions?